sammy-lord/opensubzinitiative/README.md

 # subz
-My Youtube subscriptions in NewPipe format.
+My Youtube subscriptions in NewPipe format, as well as a markdown list.